UsrRed/YLN/README.md

 ## README

-### A propos de ce project
+### About this project

-Le projet SAE501-502 avait pour but de créer un comparateur entre deux identités en s’appuyant sur les statistiques de Wikipédia.

-Ce projet est réalisé par :
+The SAE501-502 project aimed to create a comparator between two identities based on Wikipedia statistics.

+The authors of this projcet are :
 * THÉOTIME Lukas
 * MARTEL Nathan

-### Principales caractéristiques
+### Key features

-Les principales caractéristiques du projet sont les suivantes :
-* Création de nouveaux comptes (fonctionnelle)
-* Authentification avec nom d'utilisateur et mot de passe (fonctionnelle)
-* Système de désauthentification/déconnexion (fonctionnelle)
-* Stockage des utilisateurs et des différentes comparaisons avec la date dans la base de données (fonctionnelle)
-* Choix de mettre en favoris une comparaison en fonction de l'utilisateur (non disponible pour le moment)
-* Création automatique des tables dans la base de données (fonctionnelle)
-* Système d'historique des comparaisons en fonction de l'utilisateur (presque fonctionnelle)
-* Comparaison des deux entités en fonction des statistiques de Wikipédia (non fonctionnelle)
+The main features of the project are as follows:

+* Creation of new accounts (functional)
+* Authentication with username and password (functional)
+* Logout/Deauthentication system (functional)
+* Storage of users and different comparisons with dates in the database (functional)
+* Option to favorite a comparison based on the user (not available at the moment)
+* Automatic creation of tables in the database (functional)
+* Comparison history system based on the user (almost functional)
+* Comparison of two entities based on Wikipedia statistics (non-functional)
-* Utilisation du framework SlimV4 avec ses routes (fonctionnelle)
+* Use of the SlimV4 framework with its routes (functional)
-* Le site WEB est responsive design (en cours)

-### Comment installer l'application ?
+* The website is responsive design (in progress)### Comment installer l'application ?

 * Quel script exécuter pour créer les tables dans la base de données ?
 La création des tables dans la base de données est automatique.
 Nous avons utilisé `mysqli_multi_query`.
 De ce fait, dès lors qu'une connexion se fait à la base de données et à l'aide d'un script .sql, une variable $tables (qui contient les commandes pour la création de table (avec un `IF NOT EXISTS`)) est lancée pour créer de manière automatique les tables.